cata-m/pg_tags_on/README.md

 # delete
 Entity.tags.delete('alpha')             # delete tag from all records Entity.where(...).tags.delete('alpha')  # delete tag from filtered records

+# any of these methods accepts :returning option
+Entity.tags.update('alpha', 'a', returning: %w[id tags])
+=> [[1, '{a}'], ...]
 ```

 ### Set record's tags
-By default ```pg_tags_on``` does not add any logic in the way that the tags are set and saved in database.
+By default ```pg_tags_on``` does not add any logic in the way that the tags are set for the model and saved in database.
 It'll let all the transformations, like lowercase, strip spaces, unique etc..., at the programmer choice.
+Specific setters can be implemented.

 ### Configuration